 Rules for the Clean and Jerk

-The first part, the Clean: The bar is placed horizontally in front of the lifter's legs.
-It is gripped, palms downward and pulled in a single movement from the platform to the shoulders, while either splitting or bending the legs.
-During this continuous movement, the bar may slide along the thighs and the lap.
-The bar must not touch the chest before the final position.
-It then rests on the clavacles or on the chest above the nipples or on the arms fully bent.
-The feet return to the same line, legs straight, before performing the Jerk.
-The lifter may make this recovery in his own time and have his feet on the same line, parallel to the plane of his trunk and the barbell.
+The bar is centered horizontally on center of the competition platform.
+The athlete takes the start position in front of the barbell by grabbing the barbell and bending the knees.
+The barbell is gripped, palms downwards and pulled in a single movement from the platform to the shoulders, while either splitting or bending th legs.
+During this continuous movement upward the barbell remains close to the body and the barbell may slide along the thighs.
+The barbell must not touch the chest before it stops at the final position either on the clavicles, chest or on fully bent arms.
+The athlete's feet must return to the same line and the legs must be fully extended before starting the Jerk.
+No part of the body other than the feet may touch the platform during the execution of the Clean.The athlete may recover in his/her own time and must finish with the feet on the same line and parallel to the plane of the trunk and the barbell.

 Incorrect movements for the Clean